 Its creator, Silent Mind, has many different types of bowls, but this one is one of my favorites for a couple of reasons.
 Price, of course, and then the fact that it comes with a hand-sewn pillow and solid mortar.
 The sound from this one is really phenomenal as well.

-SINGING BOWLS between USD 40-80
+Singing Bowls between USD 40-80

 If you’re looking to invest a little more money in your instrument, I’ve listed some mid-range suggestions below.
 Of course, it’s not all about the dollar, so I have also put together some of my thoughts.

-Bronze Mantra Design BowlSEE ON AMAZON
+Bronze Mantra Design BowlVIEW PRICE

 I call this one the bronze beauty because, to me, it’s the most beautifully crafted bowl on the market.
 The gold-design over the bronze finish makes this 4-inch bowl one for the books.